sboesebeck/morphium/README.md

 </dependency>
 ```

+For **production use** (e.g., as a messaging hub), use it as a regular dependency or run it standalone via the CLI jar.

 - ✅ **Full Wire Protocol Support**: Use any standard MongoDB client (mongosh, Compass, etc.)
+- ✅ **Messaging Backend**: Run Morphium messaging without a MongoDB deployment
 - ✅ **CLI Tooling**: Dedicated `poppydb-<version>-cli.jar` for standalone deployment
 - ✅ **Replica Set Emulation**: Test multi-node cluster behavior without real MongoDB
 - ✅ **Persistence**: Snapshot support to preserve in-memory data across restarts